Rate limiting Spring-boot APIs using bucket4j and Spring MVC

 @Component

-public class RateLimitInterceptor implements HandlerInterceptor {@Autowired
+public class RateLimitInterceptor implements HandlerInterceptor {

-private RateLimiterService rateLimiterService;@Override
+private RateLimiterService rateLimiterService;

 public boolean preHandle(HttpServletRequest request, HttpServletResponse response, Object handler)